John W. Beckwith: Life

-Beckwith was graduated from Trinity College, Hartford in 1852 and two years later was ordained as a deacon and later priest in the Episcopal Church.
+Beckwith graduated from Trinity College, Hartford in 1852 and two years later, he was ordained as a deacon and later priest in the Episcopal Church.
 Before the American Civil War, he served in North Carolina and Maryland.
 During the war, he served as a chaplain on the staff of Confederate General William J. Hardee.
 Following the war, Beckwith served churches in Demopolis, Alabama and Deer Creek, Mississippi.
-Late in 1865 accepted a call to serve Trinity Episcopal Cathedral in New Orleans as its rector.
+Late in 1865, he accepted a call to serve Trinity Episcopal Cathedral in New Orleans as its rector.
 He served that church for three years before being elected as the second Bishop of the Diocese of Georgia.

 He was consecrated as Bishop on April 2, 1868, in St. John's Church, Savannah.
 Beckwith served as Bishop of the Episcopal Diocese of Georgia for 23 years during the difficult period of reconstruction.
 There were 31 churches in the diocese at the time of his consecration.
 At his death, there were 53 churches and five missions.
-In 1887–1888, Bishop Beckwith spent five months abroad preaching in Anglican Churches in Italy, France, England, Egypt and Palestine.
+From 1887-1888, Bishop Beckwith spent five months abroad preaching in Anglican Churches in Italy, France, England, Egypt and Palestine.